 Cinder, a 1-year-old Australian Labradoodle, is the most famous member of the Holly Springs Fire Department.
 He teaches young children how to stop, drop and roll and helps draw people in to learn more about fire safety and prevention.

 The Oscar Mayer Wienermobile came to Holly Springs, NC Sunday to meet Ainsley Turner, 6, also known as the "Hot Dog Princess" and give her a ride in the unique vehicle.
-Turner gained national attention when she celebrated individual creativity by coming to a princess dance class dressed as a hot dog.
+Turner gained national attention when she celebrated individual creativity by

 VIDEO: Local fire departments use structure for training purposes.
 UNC REX Healthcare plans expansion on the property which will include a three-story, 45,000-square-foot medical office building and a 50-bed community hospital.